-Meet a real Chicago bear, stretch your sea legs on a cardboard boat, get in touch with your musical roots and more this month around Chicagoland.
+Get in touch with your musical roots, watch a boat race, go on a family scavenger hunt and more this month around Chicagoland.
 Here are our 10 don't-even-think-about-missing events, but for hundreds more, just head over to our full calendar.

 You may not be up for the 14-hour flight around the world-or its hefty price tag-but you can still head down to Chinatown for a colorful celebration of Asian culture.
 The Chinatown Summer Fair kicks off with a Lion Dance procession you'll be tempted to join, with music and cultural entertainment throughout the day.
 While you're there, be sure to taste-test Chinatown's many restaurants (save room for a Chinese pastry or bubble tea), browse local shops for true made-in-China treasures, and check out the kids' area.

 The skies are lighting up all over Chicagoland.
 Find out when and where to catch your local Fourth festivities and make a pitch for why your town's fireworks are the best.
 And, if you can't make it to a fireworks show on the Fourth of July, you can catch them at Navy Pier every Wednesday and Saturday night during the summer months.

 Explore art-making and activity stations for all ages all over the museum.
 Plus, meet The Art Institute's mascot, Artie the Lion.
 This program takes place at the Art Institute.
 Please call (312) 857-7161.
 For more information see www.artic.edu.

 Kids and adults work together exploring the historic heart of Chicago on a hunt that reveals the secrets of such places and sights as the Picasso in Daley Plaza, Millennium Park, the Chicago Cultural Center, Marshall Field's, the Rookery, the lobby of the Marquette Building, and the giant orange Flamingo in Federal Plaza.